Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part1/01_3_hpc_architecture.md

         - `--mem=1GB`: Here we request 1 GB of memory.
         - `--time=00:01:00`: This requests 1 minute of walltime; walltime is specified in the format `HH:MM:SS`

+    Once you have written out the command, ensure you have **no final backslash**, and press `Enter` to submit the script to the scheduler.

     Once submitted, you can monitor the progress of your job with the following command:

     === "Gadi (PBS)"